Keyboard shortcuts

 Tool not found after bootstrap

-If $_PLAT is empty or wrong, .zprofile wasn’t sourced.
+$_LOCAL_PLAT is $HOME/.local by default (flat layout) or $HOME/.local/$_PLAT when PLAT isolation is enabled.
+If $_PLAT or $_LOCAL_PLAT is empty, .zprofile wasn’t sourced.
 Open a new login shell (zsh -l) or source it:

 source ~/.zprofile